On localization sequences in the algebraic K-theory of ring spectra: The -theory fiber of a localization of rings

-The Rognes question is as stated about additive $K$-theory, but it will prove easier to pass first through nonconnective $K$-theory, essentially for the results about localizations of $\EE_1$-rings, to which we now turn.
+The question of Rognes is as stated about additive $K$-theory, but it will prove easier to pass first through nonconnective $K$-theory, essentially for the results about localizations of $\EE_1$-rings, to which we now turn.

 \begin{definition} If $A$ is an $\EE_1$-ring, then $\K(A)$ and $\Kloc(A)$ are defined as the connective and nonconnective $K$-theories of $\Mod_A^\omega$, the small stable $\infty$-category of compact right $A$-modules. \end{definition}